platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 - [Fastly](https://docs.fastly.com/en/guides/accessing-fastlys-ip-ranges)

 Be aware that this approach will apply the same IP restrictions to all development environments, too.
-To remove it from development environments, you will need to disable it on each environment or else create a single child of the default environment where it is disabled, and them make all development branches off of that environment.
+To remove it from development environments, you need to disable it on each environment or else create a single child of the default environment where it is disabled, and them make all development branches off of that environment.